What should I do if I am contacted by an investigator asking me to come and give a statement to law enforcement?

 I have multiple charges.
 Do I need to hire an attorney separately for each one?
 Or can I hire an attorney to handle the entire incident?

 The Shealey Law Firm would actually prefer to represent a client on all of his/her criminal charges in which they are facing.
-This is because it is more beneficial for us and to the client for one team to be in control of the client's defense across the board.
-No matter the jurisdiction, this allows for us to have the most comprehensive view of the case and maintain full control over the situation, thus allowing for more legal leverage.
+This is because it is more beneficial for us and to the client for one team to be in control of the client’s defense across the board.

 I have only been charged with a misdemeanor.
 Does that mean I still need an attorney?

-Yes!
-The term 'misdemeanor' is a little misleading because it leads people to believe the charges are minor.
-Some misdemeanors, such as DUIs, can have long-lasting consequences.
-In SC, some common law misdemeanors can carry up to 10 years in prison, even though they are technically labeled as misdemeanors.
+In South Carolina, some common law misdemeanors can carry up to 10 years in prison, even though they are technically labeled as misdemeanors.
 Whether it be a misdemeanor or felony, you must consider hiring an attorney well-versed in criminal law.

 I have not yet been charged but I fear that I will be soon.
 Do I have to wait until I am charged to hire an attorney?